 EBLIP, 2017, Philadelphia, PA: “First-year students’ research challenges: Does watching videos on common research struggles prior to library instruction increase students’ confidence?”, People’s Choice Award, 1st place

-ALA, 2016, Orlando, FL: “Examining Undergraduates’ Library Priorities through Q Methodology”, co-presenter with Brian W. Young, EBSS Research Poster
+ALA, 2016, Orlando, FL: “Examining Undergraduates’ Library Priorities through Q Methodology” with Brian W. Young, EBSS Research Poster

-ALA, 2016, Orlando, FL: “Librarian vs. Student Perspectives on Technology”, co-presenter with Brian W. Young, STS Research Poster
+ALA, 2016, Orlando, FL: “Librarian vs. Student Perspectives on Technology” with Brian W. Young, STS Research Poster

 IRDL Scholar, 2016